 Etihad is meeting IATA’s Resolution 753 three years ahead of deadline, as launch customer for SITA’s BagJourney service.
 Now the airline can keep tabs on every checked-in bag, from start to finish of the passenger journey.

 Buying goods online is part of daily life.
 As is the ability to track the goods’ transit from distant shores to your home.
 If that can be done for hundreds of millions of packages – most of them sent by air – why can’t it be done for airline baggage?

 Why can’t I use my smartphone to keep tabs on my baggage while I’m traveling, just as I can to keep tabs on my latest purchase from that luxury leather goods company deep in the Italian countryside?

-Despite baggage mishandling rates falling by more than 61% since 2007 – saving around US$ 18 billion – lost and misdirected bags still represent one of the key pain points for the passenger, and a needless waste of money to the industry.
+Despite baggage mishandling rates falling 70% since 2007 and halving its costs, lost and misdirected bags still represent one of the key pain points for the passenger.
+It is a needless waste of money to the industry.

 So millions of passengers will doubtless be pleased to learn that the increased control they have over most aspects of their travel arrangements is now being extended to include baggage.

 Before IATA’s Resolution 753 becomes effective in June 2018, 81% of airlines expect to offer travelers the ability to use mobile devices to track their baggage.

 For passengers flying UAE’s national airline Etihad, that day is getting nearer.
 The airline is launch customer for SITA’s BagJourney service, providing a cost-effective and accurate means of tracking passengers’ bags anywhere along the journey.
 The service is estimated to save US$ 0.11 per passenger.

 Powered by the ATI Cloud, BagJourney uses baggage information messages (BIMs) passing through the message and distribution service BagMessage and provides the data to Etihad using a web API.